nahueldelacruz98/ML_Developer_Practice/sprint_1_exercises/api/README.md

 4. Handle JSON responses
     - keys() --> to get all keys you can access.
     - pandas library --> to work with large and structured data (columns, rows, and so on)

-# TODO
-1. Next function to do: 'get-company-by-url' (GET) and 'search-jobs' (POST)
-2. Next API -> Real Time Web Search
-    - Search (advanced) (GET)
-    - Batch Search (light) (POST)
-    - IMPORTANT: use the same best practices as the first script.